-Presentation: In the face of significant energy costs and concerns over global warming, buildings are receiving increasing scrutiny to reduce their carbon footprint and cut their energy expenses while still being sustainable and providing a healthy indoor environment.
-For many buildings, outside air is the largest single driver of both a building’s energy efficiency and its indoor environmental quality.
-However the results of using such approaches as demand control ventilation to optimize outside air has been mixed at best.
-This talk discusses and presents case studies on a new, more reliable, and healthier approach to demand control ventilation as well as describes how this approach can provide greater energy efficiency for educational, commercial, healthcare and even laboratory facilities.
+New Approaches to Slash Lab and Commercial Building Energy Use and Improve IEQ In the face of significant energy costs and concerns over global warming, buildings are receiving increasing scrutiny to reduce their carbon footprint and cut their energy expenses.
+For many buildings outside air is the largest single driver of both energy efficiency and indoor environmental quality.
+Demand control ventilation has attempted to reduce energy expenses by controlling outside air but the actual results over time have been mixed at best.
+This talk will discuss and provide case studies of both commercial and laboratory buildings for a more energy efficient and healthier variation on demand control ventilation that uses a new, cost effective, and more accurate sensing approach known as multiplexed sensing.

-Speaker: Gordon Sharp, an ASHRAE Distinguished Lecturer, is the chairman and founder of Aircuity, Inc. and has over 25 years of wide-ranging entrepreneurial experience and more than 25 U.S. patents in the fields of energy efficiency and laboratory controls.
+Mr. Sharp is the chairman of Aircuity, Inc. and has over 25 years of wide-ranging entrepreneurial experience and more than 25 U.S. patents in the fields of energy efficiency and laboratory controls.
 As founder, former president and CEO of Phoenix Controls, he led the development of this world leader in laboratory airflow controls that was acquired by Honeywell in 1998.
 The technologies invented by Mr. Sharp at Phoenix Controls are today saving over $1.5 billion annually in energy use.
 In 2000, Mr. Sharp founded Aircuity, which was spun out of Honeywell and is a smart airside energy efficiency company.

 Mr. Sharp is a graduate of MIT with bachelors and masters degrees in electrical engineering.
 He is Executive Vice President and a member of the board of directors of I2SL (International Institute for Sustainable Laboratories), the nonprofit foundation that operates the Labs21 conference.
 He is also a member of two important standards on ventilation: the ANSI/AIHA Standard Z9.5 Committee on Laboratory Ventilation and the ASHRAE SSPC 170 Committee on Ventilation of Health Care Facilities.
 He is also a voting member of ASHRAE technical committee TC9.10: Laboratory Systems and TC9.11: Clean Spaces/Cleanrooms.